-- 1. In these regulations, any word or expression to which a meaning is assigned in the Act has that meaning, and - - "Act" means the Communication Act, 2009 (Act.
-No. 8 of 2009); - "agreement" means any form of contract, arrangement or understanding, whether or not legally enforceable, between licensees, and includes a decision by an association of licensees and a concerted practice; - "anti-competitive practice" means any practice or activity that has the object or effect of preventing, restricting or distorting competition in a relevant market for the supply of telecommunications or any product or service used in connection with these services; - "Cost Accounting Regulations" means the Regulations Setting Out Cost Accounting Procedures and Reporting Requirements, 2013 (Regulations No. 474 of 6 December 2013); - "bundling of services" means combining of various telecommunications services provided by a licensee in one package under a bundled rate or rate formula where the offering of one or more services within the package is contingent on acceptance of the entire package; - "commercial activities in the telecommunications sector" means the provision of telecommunication services, the supply or export of telecommunication apparatus and the production or acquisition of telecommunication apparatus for supply or export; - "Competition Act" means the Competition Act, 2003 (Act No. 2 of 2003); - "Competition Commission" means the Namibian Competition Commission established by section 4 of the Competition Act; - "concerted practice" means any form of coordination between licensees which involves direct or indirect contact or communication between licensees, the object or effect of which is either - - (a) to influence the conduct of one or more licensees in a market; or - (b) to disclose the course of conduct which a licensee has decided to adopt or is contemplating to adopt in a relevant market, in circumstances where such disclosure would not have been made under normal conditions of competition; - "cross subsidization" means charging artificially low prices in a relevant market and subsidizing those prices from high prices in a different market where there is less or no competition; - "Determination of Licensees Holding a Dominant Position" means the Determination of Licensees Holding a Dominant Position in the Telecommunication Market in terms of Section 78(1) of the Act, published as General Notice No 214 of 2016 in the Government Gazette No. 6054 of 28 June 2016;
+1. In these regulations, any word or expression to which a meaning is assigned in the Act has that meaning, and -

+[&]quot;Act" means the Communication Act, 2009 (Act.
+No. 8 of 2009);

+Regulations to Ensure Fair Competition in the Telecommunications Sector

+"agreement" means any form of contract, arrangement or understanding, whether or not legally enforceable, between licensees, and includes a decision by an association of licensees and a concerted practice;

+"anti-competitive practice" means any practice or activity that has the object or effect of preventing, restricting or distorting competition in a relevant market for the supply of telecommunications or any product or service used in connection with these services;

+"Cost Accounting Regulations" means the Regulations Setting Out Cost Accounting Procedures and Reporting Requirements, 2013 (Regulations No. 474 of 6 December 2013);

+[The reference refers to the regulations published in General Notice 474/2013 (GG 5357), dated 6 December 2013.]

+"bundling of services" means combining of various telecommunications services provided by a licensee in one package under a bundled rate or rate formula where the offering of one or more services within the package is conditional on acceptance of the entire package;

+"commercial activities in the telecommunications sector" means the provision of telecommunication services, the supply or export of telecommunication apparatus and the production or acquisition of telecommunication apparatus for supply or export;

+"Competition Act" means the Competition Act, 2003 (Act No. 2 of 2003);

+"Competition Commission" means the Namibian Competition Commission established by section 4 of the Competition Act;

+"concerted practice" means any form of coordination between licensees which involves direct or indirect contact or communication between licensees, the object or effect of which is either -

+- (a) to influence the conduct of one or more licensees in a market; or - (b) to disclose the course of conduct which a licensee has decided to adopt or is contemplating to adopt in a relevant market, in circumstances where such disclosure would not have been made under normal conditions of competition;

+"cross subsidisation" means charging artificially low prices in a relevant market and subsidising those prices from high prices in a different market where there is less or no competition;

+"Determination of Licensees Holding a Dominant Position" means the Determination of Licensees Holding a Dominant Position in the Telecommunication Market in terms of Section 78(1) of the Act, published as General Notice No. 214 of 2016 in the Government Gazette No. 6054 of 28 June 2016;